hanyu1774/Render-3D-Star/README.md

 In the version, where you can see a 3D star:
 * It will spin in a circle
 * Its colors will change over time.

+In this entire project, no object file is used.
+Everything is rendered via WGSL.
+The vertices and indices of the 3D star are found in `src/models/star_geometry.rs`.

+## Code structure explained

+You will see four folders in `src/`.
+The code follows the IOSP and Separation of Concerns principles.
+Each responsibility is found in the following folders:

+* `models/`: Pure data
+* `flows/`: tasks
+* `workflows/`: orchestration of tasks
+* `wgsl/`: the WGSL instruction can be found here.